What is a small business grant?

 - Missing the deadline.
 Many programs close at midnight on the due date and do not accept late submissions under any circumstances.

 - Spelling errors or poor grammar.
-Grant reviewers read hundreds of applications — sloppy writing signals a sloppy business.
+Grant reviewers read hundreds of applications, and sloppy writing signals a sloppy business.

 - Asking for a vague amount or failing to explain how the money will be spent.
 Be specific: "We will use $8,000 to purchase a commercial espresso machine and $2,000 for staff training" beats "we'll invest in growth."